dayhaysoos/use-shopping-cart/use-shopping-cart/README.md

 Once the user has added their items to the cart, you can use the `cartDetails` object to display the different data about each product in their cart.

-Each product in `cartDetails` contains the same data you provided when you called `addItem(product)`.
+Each product in `cartDetails` contains the same data you provided when you called `incrementItem(product)`.
 In addition, `cartDetails` also provides the following properties:

 <table>
   <tr>